Image: lzf/Getty Images

 While some people age healthily, the conclusion of many studies is that, compared with younger people, the elderly are more likely to contract infectious diseases and, even more importantly, more likely to die from them.
-Respiratory infections, influenza, and particularly pneumonia are a leading cause of death in people over 65 worldwide.
+Respiratory infections, influenza, the COVID-19 virus and particularly pneumonia are a leading cause of death in people over 65 worldwide.
 No one knows for sure why this happens, but some scientists observe that this increased risk correlates with a decrease in T cells, possibly from the thymus atrophying with age and producing fewer T cells to fight off infection.
 Whether this decrease in thymus function explains the drop in T cells or whether other changes play a role is not fully understood.
 Others are interested in whether the bone marrow becomes less efficient at producing the stem cells that give rise to the cells of the immune system.

 A reduction in immune response to infections has been demonstrated by older people's response to vaccines.
-For example, studies of influenza vaccines have shown that for people over age 65, the vaccine is much less effective compared to healthy children (over age 2).
+For example, studies of influenza vaccines have shown that for people over age 65, the vaccine is less effective compared to healthy children (over age 2).
 But despite the reduction in efficacy, vaccinations for influenza and S. pneumoniae have significantly lowered the rates of sickness and death in older people when compared with no vaccination.

 Diet and your immune system